Patoche692/Patoche692/README.md

 Besides C and C++, I've also learned Java and Kotlin for making apps on Android phones.
 It's been super fun seeing what I can create for mobile devices.

 These days, whenever I'm free, I'm diving deep into the world of 3D rendering - basically how to make things look super realistic on computers.
-This knowledge is fueling some super cool computer graphics projects I'm working on!
+This knowledge is fueling some cool computer graphics projects I'm working on!

 <img src="https://user-images.githubusercontent.com/74038190/212284158-e840e285-664b-44d7-b79b-e264b5e54825.gif" width="400">